New Zealand Rugby hits out at Six Nations self-interest, demands change at World Rugby

 On the field, NZ Rugby chief executive Mark Robinson faced Pichot several times in England when their rival Cambridge and Richmond teams squared off.

 "He makes a difference in every setting he's in.
-He's very passionate about the game.
-He cares deeply about all levels of the game.
+He's very passionate; he cares deeply about all levels of the game.
 He's innovative.
 He's entrepreneurial.
-He's someone I know, if he is successful, would invest every minute in investing his absolute best to the good of the game."
+He's someone I know, if he is successful, would invest every minute into doing his absolute best for the good of the game."

+As the Covid-19 pandemic threatens to cripple the code Robinson revealed World Rugby has, meanwhile, offered to advance the £7.5 million (NZD $15.2m) payment made to all tier-one nations in a typical four-year cycle.

+NZ Rugby is yet to decide whether to access that support now, rather than wait, but after posting a $7.4m loss for 2019 and projecting a 70 per cent decline in revenue this year, Robinson indicated that payment would help plug the bleeding, somewhat.